-- Provide an informative 100 to 250 word abstract, at the head of the manuscript, to appear with the paper; at least five keywords or index terms.
+- Provide an informative 100-200 word abstract, at the top of the manuscript, and include at least five index terms.

 - Provide a footnote with affiliations of authors, including e-mail addresses, and acknowledgments of any financial support (see further instructions on disclosure of financial support below).